ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-Additional display fields are defined by the [Client Instance Display Fields Registry](#IANA-client-instance-display).
+Additional display fields are defined by the [GNAP Client Instance Display Fields Registry](#IANA-client-instance-display).

 The AS SHOULD use these values during interaction with the RO.
 The values are for informational purposes only and MUST NOT